Department of Chemical and Environmental Engineering

 Professor Elimelech has received numerous major awards in recognition of his research.
-Notable among these are the Eni Award for Protection of the Environment in 2015; election to the National Academy of Engineering in 2006, the Chinese Academy of Engineering in 2017, and the Australian Academy of Technology and Engineering in 2021, and the Canadian Academy of Engineering in 2022; and the Clarke Prize for excellence in water research in 2005.
+Notable among these are the Eni Award for Protection of the Environment in 2015; election to the United States National Academy of Engineering in 2006, the Chinese Academy of Engineering in 2017, the Australian Academy of Technology and Engineering in 2021, and the Canadian Academy of Engineering in 2022; and the Clarke Prize for excellence in water research in 2005.

-Professor Elimelech has authored more than 480 refereed journal publications, including invited review articles in Science and Nature, and is a co-author of the book Particle Deposition and Aggregation (1995).
-He is a Thomson Reuters Highly Cited Researcher in two categories: Environment/Ecology and Chemistry.
+Professor Elimelech has authored more than 500 refereed journal publications, including invited review articles in Science and Nature, and is a co-author of the book Particle Deposition and Aggregation (1995).
+He is a Clarivate (Web of Science) Highly Cited Researcher.

 Professor Elimelech has advised 49 Ph.D. students and 44 postdoctoral researchers, many of whom hold leading positions in academia and industry.
 In recognition of his excellence and dedication in teaching and mentoring, he received the W.M.
 Keck Foundation Engineering Teaching Excellence Award in 1994, the Yale University Graduate Mentoring Award in 2004, and the Yale University Postdoctoral Mentoring Prize in 2012.